 Here are a few of the more common scams to keep a look out for and how to avoid them when shopping for used bikes.

 eBay and Craigslist scam

-Ebay and Craigslist have become huge marketplaces for buying and selling used motorcycles.
+Ebay, Guntree, Craigslist and other similar websites have become huge marketplaces for buying and selling used motorcycles.

 Unfortunately, there are many scams out there so always be wary with this route.

 One common scam is for the seller to demand a large downpayment to hold the motorbike.
 Once this has been received, communication will cease and they will disappear.